Commonly Asked Questions & Answers

 To listen to the podcast, click the link below.

 The Red Movement YouTube Channel was launched in 2020 after the book release to highlight issues surrounding human rights and environmental justice with short videos.
-Click link below.
+Click the link below.

 A documentary titled, “How to Save the Planet | The Red Movement Short Film” is available on YouTube and has been submitted to the Cannes Short Film Festival, London Film Week, Sundance, Berlin Film Festival, New York Short Film Festival, New Faces New Voices Film Festival and the 2021 ARFF Paris.